| AMARC Boletín Especial|

 AMARC Europe is looking forward to the various events and ways the community media sector in Europe and beyond will celebrate the World Radio Day 2020 and thereby emphasizes the crucial role community radios play in promoting diversity, democratic participation and social cohesion in our societies.

 The AMARC Europe team wishes our members in Europe and our colleagues and friends around the World a happy World Radio Day 2020!

 Día Mundial de la Radio 2020

 | Key messages of the World Radio Day 2020|

-- Radio can integrate people from diverse groups in their editorial teams, including women, youth, minority from different origins, LGBTQI, people with disability and others.
+- Radio can integrate people from diverse groups in their editorial teams, including women, juventud, minority from different origins, LGBTQI, people with disability and others.

 - Radio can fairly and equally represent all men, women and children by creating and broadcasting targeted programmes by and for specific sectors of society, while also reflecting the diversity of the population in mainstream programmes.
 Radio stations can also set diversity targets in programmes and regularly seek audience reactions to them.

 - To manage diversity radio stations can collect data and develop equal opportunity charters to promote diversity and inclusion in their workforce.